Cher Blasts Ivanka, Donald Trump Jr. In Heated Twitter Post

 — The Hill (@thehill) April 17, 2019

-The comments did vary quite a bit though.
-Numerous fans of Cher’s simply shared artwork featuring her they did, noted that they loved her, or shared other tidbits about following her career.
+The comments did vary quite a bit, though.
+Numerous Cher fans simply shared artwork featuring her that they had created, noting that they loved her.
 Quite a few fans commented specifically on their distaste for big game hunting, and some defended hunting trips like those that Don Jr. takes.

 Of those fans who replied about the Trumps more specifically, it seems that most were in support of Cher’s particular stance.
-For example, one tweet said that it was heartbreaking that they had power in our country.
+For example, one tweet said that it was heartbreaking that the Trump family held power in the United States.

-Another Twitter post said, “I love thinking about Cher sitting in bed on her phone at one am googling this in all caps this woman has the anger and the will to rage tweet all the way through this presidency and that’s the energy we all need.”
+Another Twitter post read, “I love thinking about Cher sitting in bed on her phone at one am googling this in all caps this woman has the anger and the will to rage tweet all the way through this presidency and that’s the energy we all need.”

-Not everybody on Twitter fully agreed with Cher and some came down somewhere in the middle.
+Not everybody on Twitter fully agreed with Cher, and some users came down somewhere in the middle.

 “I agree that our wild animals should NOT be killed for trophies!
 I love most of what President Trump does.
 However, I am very much opposed to anyone killing just to elevate themselves.”

-As Fox News details, Cher recently tweeted specifically about Ivanka and the Chinese trademarks, and she’s posted specifically about President Trump as well.
-It doesn’t look as if this latest post from Cher has drawn any response from anybody in the Trump orbit, but it seems unlikely she’ll mince words if she is drawn into any type of Twitter feud with any of them.
+As Fox News details, Cher recently tweeted specifically about Ivanka and the aforementioned Chinese trademarks.
+The singer has posted specifically about President Trump, as well.
+It doesn’t look as if this latest post from Cher has drawn any response from anybody in the Trump orbit.

 An Ivanka Trump Trademark For Voting Machines Was Approved By China — Here's What That Means .FIRST FAMILY WHO COMMITS TREASON 2GETHER STAYS 2GETHER‼️OR STAYS OUT OF PRISON 2GETHER‼️